Drama Teacher Certification and Certificate Program Overviews

 A drama teacher certificate program cover the essentials of creating a live theatrical production.
 The coursework emphasizes both the fundamentals of theater and drama theory and practice, as well as the best methods to involve and educate students in drama.
 Possible course topics in a drama teacher program include:

 - Teaching through theater

 Job prospects for drama teachers will generally reflect the availability of arts education grants and the level of state and federal arts education spending.
 During times of economic stress, public funding for arts education often comes under pressure because the arts are less likely to be viewed as a fundamental educational necessity compared to reading, writing and mathematics.

 A drama teacher certificate qualifies established, licensed teachers to move into theater education.
 Theater professionals who earn the certificate but don't have a teaching license may still find opportunities to teach theater as adjunct teachers.
-The U.S. Bureau of Labor Statistics (BLS) projected that all postsecondary teachers will have 17% job growth for the decade 2010-2020.
-In 2012, the BLS reported that art, music and drama postsecondary teachers earned $62,160 as a median annual salary.
+The U.S. Bureau of Labor Statistics (BLS) projects that all postsecondary teachers will experience 19% job growth for the decade 2012-2022.
+In 2014, the BLS reported that art, music and drama postsecondary teachers earned $64,300 as a median annual salary.

 Continuing Education Information